Big Jim Foreign Releases

 Big Jim Pirate Series (1978-1979): Basic Figures and Accessories

-There were several Big Jim lines released outside the United States that were completely original concepts and the Pirate Series was one of them.
+Many original concept Big Jim lines were released outside the United States that were exclusive overseas and the Pirate Series was one of them.
 Released in 1978, the Pirate Series featured three main characters, based on legendary Pirate characters, along with a Pirate Boat and a few different clothing outfits.
 The figures in this series were actually quite well done and it’s a shame this line never saw the light of day in the North American market.
 The Pirate Series was released exclusively in Europe.

 Captain Drake